Nnena Kalu, Manifesta 15, installation view (2024). Photo courtesy: Manifesta 15 Barcelona Metropolitana. Photo credit: Ivan Erofeev.

 The exhibition is generously supported by Arts and Culture Norway, Bergesenstiftelsen and The Norwegian Association of Art Societies.

 Nnena Kalu (b.
 1966, Glasgow) lives and works in London, UK.
 Her practice is rooted in two-dimensional works, sculptures and installations.
-Kalu has developed her artistic practice at ActionSpace’s studio in Studio Voltaire since 1999 and is an important member of both Studio Voltaire and ActionSpace’s artistic communities.
+For 25 years, she has been supported by ActionSpace, a UK-based organisation that provides learning disabled artists the resources, opportunities and studio assistance to develop their work.
+Kalu has grown her practice at ActionSpace’s studio at Studio Voltaire and is an important member of both Studio Voltaire and ActionSpace’s artistic communities.

-Kalu is a participating artist in the 2024 edition of Manifesta 15.
-Recent exhibitions include Conversations, Walker Art Gallery, Liverpool, UK (2024), Arcadia Missa, London (2024); Infinite Drawing, Deptford X, London, UK (2022); Studio Voltaire Elsewhere, London, UK (2020); Wrapping, Humber Street Gallery, East Yorkshire, UK (2019); Allied Editions, House of Voltaire, Frieze, London, UK (2022), To all the Kings who have no Crowns, Carl Freedman Gallery, Margate, UK (2022).
-Kalu’s works are a part of the Tate Collection (UK), and the Arts Council Collection (UK).
+Kalu's work was included in the 2024 edition of Manifesta 15.
+Other recent exhibitions include Conversations, Walker Art Gallery, Liverpool, UK (2024); Arcadia Missa, London (2024); Infinite Drawing, Deptford X, London, UK (2022); Studio Voltaire Elsewhere, London, UK (2020); Wrapping, Humber Street Gallery, East Yorkshire, UK (2019); Allied Editions, House of Voltaire, Frieze, London, UK (2022); To all the Kings who have no Crowns, Carl Freedman Gallery, Margate, UK (2022).
+Kalu’s work is included in the collections of Tate (UK) and the Arts Council (UK).
+Kalu is the winner of the Mosaic Art Award 2025.

 Nnena Kalu, Manifesta 15, installation view (2024).
 Photo courtesy: Manifesta 15 Barcelona Metropolitana.
 Photo: Ivan Erofeev.